 VIDEO - Seattle Children's Hospital, Washington State Therapeutic Recreation Association (WSTRA) 16th Annual Conference, Presentation on - "The Therapeutic and Educational Uses of Role-Playing Games (RPG) as Intervention Modalities for Individuals and Groups from the Therapeutic Recreation Perspective" Certified by the American Therapeutic Recreation Association (ATRA) for Continuing Education Units (CEUs)

-Attention Deficit Hyperactivity Disorder and related.
+Relevant works on Attention Deficit Hyperactivity Disorder populations.

 Summarized.
 By W.A.
 Hawkes-Robinson.
 Compiled February 4th, 2016.